 Having worked at a startup for over 2 years that's heavily invested in docker, I've gotten to know docker really well.
 Not having had a website for quite a while, I finally decided to dip my toe in the water again using docker to contain my dokuwiki site.

-Bitnami seems to do a very nice job wrapping up applications with persistent data.
+Bitnami seems to do a very nice job wrapping up applications with persistent data and configuration.
 The documentation is quite good.
-I had a little trouble turning on “nice links” since these require htaccess, and bitnami does a nice job of creating a secure deployment.
+I had a little trouble turning on “nice links” since these require htaccess, and bitnami does a nice job of creating a secure deployment that you should leverage.
 If you aren't careful you could break their secure implementation, which I did at first trying to figure out what was going on.

 The persistence, of course, is key for easy upgrades of dokuwiki.
 Just tear down and bring up the new container!